Mateo-Wallace/Persona-Day-Planner/README.md

 ## TODO

 - Change `favicon.ico` to logo
-- change the title in the `client/public/index.html`
+- Double check the query user on client side